 Prayer

-Pres.
+Gospel Pres.
 Uchtdorf's talk: Two Principles for Any Economy

 Sharing what is mine Today we discussed what makes someone a great mentor.
 We have been watching movies based on relationships of mentors with their students, such as Karate Kid (now the kids can't wait to see the new one with Jayden Smith and Jackie Chan!), Forever Strong, Stand and Deliver, and Dead Poet's Society.
 We have also been watching episodes of the BBC production of The World's Strictest Parents (so much I can say there, but I'll leave it for another day).
 It was interesting to see how much the kids really thought about it, and what they learned from it.
 We discussed who their mentors were.
 Quen was really into it, listing the prophet, his gramma, Webelos leader, etc. I then read aloud from Thomas Jefferson Education for Teens the section on mentors, and started into the section on falling in love with learning.